- Oops!Something went wrong.Please try again later.

 Dividends are usually paid out of company profits, so if a company pays out more than it earned then its dividend is usually at greater risk of being cut.
-Levi Strauss paid out just 15% of its profit last year, which we think is conservatively low and leaves plenty of margin for unexpected circumstances.
-Yet cash flows are even more important than profits for assessing a dividend, so we need to see if the company generated enough cash to pay its distribution.
-It distributed 48% of its free cash flow as dividends, a comfortable payout level for most companies.
+Levi Strauss is paying out just 24% of its profit after tax, which is comfortably low and leaves plenty of breathing room in the case of adverse events.
+Yet cash flow is typically more important than profit for assessing dividend sustainability, so we should always check if the company generated enough cash to afford its dividend.
+Thankfully its dividend payments took up just 35% of the free cash flow it generated, which is a comfortable payout ratio.

 It's encouraging to see that the dividend is covered by both profit and cash flow.
 This generally suggests the dividend is sustainable, as long as earnings don't drop precipitously.